Toulouse School of Management: Research

-Toulouse School of Management is recognized as a centre of pedagagogical and scientific expertise in various academic subjects in business and management.
+Toulouse School of Management is recognised as a centre of pedagagogical and scientific expertise in various academic subjects in business and management.
 The TSM Research Laboratory (TSM Research) is accredited by the French Ministry of Research and the French National Centre for Scientific Research (CNRS).
-Faculty and doctoral program students also make use of the major research laboratories offered by Toulouse Capitole University, with its expertise in Law, Economics, and Management, and with the Grande école Toulouse Business School (TBS).
+Faculty and doctoral programme students also make use of the major research laboratories offered by Toulouse Capitole University, with its expertise in Law, Economics, and Management, and with the Grande école Toulouse Business School (TBS).
 TSM and TBS jointly award a EFMD-Accredited Ph.D. in management, TSM faculty and students have access to the TBS Research Centre, and TBS research faculty serve on the TSM board of directors.